Ethnography for Market Research

-Ethnography enables us to discover deeper behavioural insights than traditional research methods taking into account factors such as attitude, relationships, culture, situational factor and more.
-At CARD group, we can help you discover the answers to questions such as:
+Ethnography enables us to discover deeper behavioural insights than traditional research methods taking into account factors such as attitude, relationships, culture, situations and more.
+At CARD Group, we can help you discover the answers to questions such as:

 - Why are customers entering the store but not making a purchase